 Your kidneys are a pair of bean-shaped organs that are about the size of a fist.
 A kidney is located on each side of the backbone and they’re attached to the upper back wall of the abdomen.
 The kidneys’ primary task is to filter the blood that comes in from the renal arteries in order to remove excess water, salt, and waste products.

 What Is Kidney Cancer?

-Symptoms Of Kidney Cancer
+Symptoms of Kidney Cancer

 - Blood in the urine

-- A mass (lump) on the side or lower back
+- A mass or a lump on the side or lower back

 - Loss of appetite

 Stereotactic radiosurgery (SRS) is an incredibly precise form of radiation cancer therapy that can treat small brain tumors and functional abnormalities of the brain.
 This treatment is made possible through advanced radiation technologies, including our CyberKnife system.

 The difficulty with kidney cancer surgery is that your kidneys are located next to multiple vital organs, which means that they’ll be constantly moving because of natural bodily functions, such as breathing.
 Treating kidneys can pose a significant challenge to a cancer doctor due to having to operate on a constantly moving target.